Dick Clark: Payola hearings

 In 1960, the United States Senate investigated payola, the practice of music-producing companies paying broadcasting companies to favor their product.
 As a result, Clark's personal investments in music publishing and recording companies were considered a conflict of interest, and he sold his shares in those companies.
+This also included the "roughly 150 pop songs from which he earned royalties as a credited 'songwriter.'"

 When asked about some of the causes for the hearings, Clark speculated about some of the contributing factors not mentioned by the press:

 Politicians ... did their damnedest to respond to the pressures they were getting from parents and publishing companies and people who were being driven out of business [by rock]. ...
 It hit a responsive chord with the electorate, the older people. ... they full-out hated the music.
 [But] it stayed alive.
 It could've been nipped in the bud, because they could've stopped it from being on television and radio.

 As reported by a New York Times Magazine interview with Dick Clark, Gene Shalit was Clark's press agent in the early 1960s.
 Shalit reportedly "stopped representing" Clark during the Congressional investigation of payola.
 Clark never spoke to Shalit again, and referred to him as a "jellyfish".